jb2718/ls-frontend/article_stuff/zip_file_quick_start_guide.md

 A window will pop-up prompting you to make some choices about the archive you will create.
 First, you want to decide on the name for your zip file and type that into the "Filename:" text field.

 Next, you will need to make sure that the file type for the file you generate is actually "zip" and not some other file type.
-You can do this by clicking on the little black triangle next to the default file extension (in this example, the default file extension is `.tar.gz`).
+You can do this by clicking on the little black triangle on the drop down menu to the right of the "Filename:" text field.
 This will drop down a menu of file extension options.
 Search for `.zip` and click on that.

 Finally, you should choose the destination location for your zip file once it has been generated.